chohbein/GAN/README.md

 - Inserted noise into the generator to give some slight disparity for all generations.

 2. Gridlike/checkerboard artifacts.
 - Added L1 identity loss to the loss function.
+This was a low-weighted tweak, to slightly guide our generations to be more similar to their original image.
 - Tweaked upsampling; replaced ConvTranspose2d with nn.Upsample + nn.Conv2d.
 This helps because ConvTranspose2d applies filters in a way that unevenly overlaps pixels.

 2. generations are too similar to the image, lacking monet style.
 Also, black hole artifacts appearing (dying neurons).